MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-create-the-torg-29-goods-report.md

 ---
-    title: How to Create the TORG-29 Goods Report | Microsoft Docs
+    title: How to Create the TORG-29 Goods Report
     description: The TORG-29 report shows the item documents that you can use to submit for receipts and shipments for a location.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na